flox/flox/cli/flox/doc/flox-auth.md

 Prompts you to enter a one-time code at a specified URL.
 If called interactively it can open the browser for you if you press `<enter>`.
-Uses GitHub for identity but otherwise does not acquire any permissions.

 See also:
 [`flox-push(1)`](./flox-push.md),